masonfmatthews/rails_assignments/assignments/wallet/README.md

 ## Objectives

-### Learning Objectives

 After completing this assignment, you should...

-* Understand how to create a basic Rails app (with one database table)
+* Understand how to create a complete Rails app (with one database table)
-* Understand more components of the MVC architecture
+* Understand all components of the MVC architecture
 * Understand basic HTML forms

-### Performance Objectives

-After completing this assignment, you should be able to effectively...

-* Generate a new Rails app
-* Create and use an ActiveRecord model
+* Create and use an ActiveRecord model, a controller, multiple views, and a router.
 * Create and use a Rails scaffold

-## Details

-### Deliverables
+## Deliverables

-* **A Repository.** Fork this github repository, then clone it to your local machine, cd into the directory, and call `rails new .`.
+* **A repository.** Create a new repository.
 Commit often, not just at the end.
-* **Your Second Rails App!**
 * **A README.** Create a README that describes the purpose of this project and the steps necessary to set it up and use it.

-Create a pull request when you're done.

-### Requirements
+* **A test suite.** Build your application using TDD.
+Your test suite must include unit tests, controller tests, and at least two integration tests.

+## Normal Mode

+Assume that you only (ever) pay for things with your debit card.
+In order to avoid spending more than you have, you want to build an application to keep track of how much money exists in your account.
+You'll need to be able to make deposits and withdrawals, and you'll store each of these as a record in your data table.

 This application will be built around a set of scaffold-like views (for editing transactions), but it will include an additional page at the root of the application.